-$6.\ \,$ Allow the belt to retract.
+6. Allow the belt to retract.
 The belt will click as it retracts to indicate it is in the automatic locking mode.

-- 7. Pull the lap belt portion across the child seat toward the buckle and pull up on the shoulder belt while pushing down with your knee on the child seat. - 8.
-Allow the safety belt to retract to remove any slack in the belt. - 9.
+7. Pull the lap belt portion across the child seat toward the buckle and pull up on the shoulder belt while pushing down with your knee on the child seat.

+- 8. Allow the safety belt to retract to remove any slack in the belt. - 9.
 Before placing the child in the seat, forcibly tilt the seat forward and back to make sure the seat is securely held in place.
+To check this, grab the seat at the belt path and attempt to move it side to side and forward and back.
+There should be no more than one inch of movement for proper installation.